stevelaw/SpubSub/README.md

 ## What is it?

-A pubsub implementation that stores messages prior to publishing to subscribers.
+A flexible pubsub implementation that stores messages prior to publishing to subscribers.

-It is a universal module, and will therefore work anywhere, be it in the client, on the server or anywhere else.

-It is compatibile with the most popular script loaders of the day (e.g RequireJS amongst others), and in many cases uses AMD as a base, with special-casing added to handle CommonJS compatability.

 ## What Does SpubSub Stand For?

 The "S" stands for "Store".
 I like to refer to it as a "Store and Forward PubSub".

+## Features

+* Group/Flat Addressing.
+* Topic/Hierarchical Addressing, with Wildcard support.
+* Universal Module (UMD), supporting traditional browser environments, common script loaders (ie. RequireJS), and Node environment.
+* Comprehensive Jasmine Tests

 ## Dependencies